qiao-xin/DupGen_finder/README.md

 ATCG00890.1	ATCG00890.1	100.00	389	0	0	1	389	1	389	0.0	 660
 ```

-***For the outgroup genome, please prepare two input files:***
+2. For the outgroup genome, please prepare two input files:

-1. "[target_species]_[outgroup_species].gff", a gene position file for the target_species and outgroup_species, following a tab-delimited format:"sp&chr_NO      gene    starting_position       ending_position"
+   - a. "[target_species]_[outgroup_species].gff", a gene position file for the target_species and outgroup_species, following a tab-delimited format:"sp&chr_NO      gene    starting_position       ending_position"

-2. "[target_species]_[outgroup_species].blast", a blastp output file (m8 format) between the target and outgroup species (cross-genome comparison).
+   - b. "[target_species]_[outgroup_species].blast", a blastp output file (m8 format) between the target and outgroup species (cross-genome comparison).
-For example, assuming that you are going to classify gene duplication modes in Arabidopsis thaliana (ID: Ath), using Nelumbo nucifera (ID: Nnu)as outgroups, you need to prepare 6 input files: "Ath.gff","Ath.blast", "Ath_Nnu.gff", "Ath_Nnu.blast"
+3. For example, assuming that you are going to classify gene duplication modes in Arabidopsis thaliana (ID: Ath), using Nelumbo nucifera (ID: Nnu)as outgroups, you need to prepare 6 input files: "Ath.gff","Ath.blast", "Ath_Nnu.gff", "Ath_Nnu.blast"

 **NOTE**: All input files should be stored under ONE folder (the "data_directory" parameter)